-‘People shouldn’t be afraid of the word white privilege’: New labor secretary talks inequality, racism, and union power in first interview
+‘People shouldn’t be afraid of the word white privilege’: New labor secretary talks inequality, racism and union power in first interview

 People have different views and opinions of unions but I wouldn’t necessarily say it’s a bad rap.
 I just think that the American labor movement does have some work to do.

-Q: Only 10.8 percent of people are part of unions, that number has been declining for decades.
-Do you believe that you and the administration can start to reverse that trend?
+Q: Only 10.8 percent of workers are part of unions.
+That number has been declining for decades.
+Can the administration reverse that trend?

 A: I don’t necessarily think it’s up to the administration or me to do that.
 It’s about organized labor.
 That’s their role and responsibility to do.
-But I do think the Labor Department has an opportunity to have a bigger role to play.
-There’s an administration now in Washington thatis, I guess, labor friendly.
-I don’t know if that’s the right word, but labor friendly.
-That’s helpful.
+But I do think the Labor Department has an opportunity to have a bigger role.
+There’s an administration now in Washington that is labor friendly.

-Q: Would you like to see that number go up?
-Do you think it would be beneficial for the country if more people were members of unions?
+Q: Would it be beneficial to the country if more people were members of unions?

-A: I don’t have the science behind this right now, but if you look at the decline of the middle class and you look at the decline of the labor movement, there’s a correlation between the two of them.
-And I think that when you see more people maybe potentially joining unions and getting into them, you’ll see more people into the middle class.
+A: I don’t have the science behind this right now but if you look at the decline of the middle class and you look at the decline of the labor movement, there’s a correlation between the two of them.
+And I think that when you see more people joining unions and getting into them, you’ll see more people in the middle class.

 Q: A major union campaign is underway at an Amazon facility in Alabama.
 Do you support the workers unionizing there?

-A: I’ve heard that is organizing drive going on.
+A: I’ve heard that organizing drive is going on.
 I look forward to seeing what the results of that is.
-I know that the president recently talked about the choice to join unions should be up to the workers.
-I feel the same If workers want, they deserve a seat at the table to talk about workplace conditions and policies.
+The president recently talked about the choice to join unions should be up to the workers.
+I feel the same.
+If workers want, they deserve a seat at the table to talk about workplace conditions and policies.
 So we’re going to see what happens there.
 I certainly support workers organizing in Alabama and across the country.

 Q: Frances Perkins, Franklin D. Roosevelt’s labor secretary, used to meet with workers in the midst of disputes with management.
 Do you have any plans to meet with the Amazon workers?

 A: Well, there’s no there’s no strike there, so I don’t know if we’d be able to do that.
-I certainly would be willing to at any time, help try and pull sides to the table.
+I certainly would be willing to help try and pull sides to the table.
 It’s been done in the past in this office.
 I’ve done it in my previous roles.
 I don’t think we should be the first call, to be honest with you, to try and resolve disputes.
 But I think that if it comes to a point where the issue is impacting people and impacting the economy, I think there’s a place for us at the table, a place for me to be able to try and be helpful.

-Q: There is a lot of frustration with teachers unions based on fights over school reopening.
+Q: There is a lot of frustration with teachers unions over the fight to reopen schools.
 Whose side are you on?

 A: I don’t fall on anyone’s side.
-I went through it myself in the city of Boston not too long ago as the mayor of the city.
-It’s not about opening schools, by the way, in my opinion.
+I went through it myself in the city of Boston not too long ago .
+It’s not about opening schools.
 It’s really about workplace safety.
 It’s about making sure that there’s a proper ventilation, proper PPE, proper social, physical distancing, making sure that there’s proper protocols in place.
 That’s really what it came down to in Boston because you had a lot of people with preexisting conditions, some teachers that were older.

 In Boston, two-thirds [of schools] were built prior to World War II, so we didn’t have these upgraded technologies and the ventilation and all that.
 So I don’t think it’s a not wanting to come back to school.
 I think it’s about wanting to make sure that you’re safe.

-Q: This looks like this could be a major issue facing the Biden administration in the fall.
+Q: This could be a major issue facing the Biden administration in the fall.
 What role do you think the Department of Labor could play in resolving this and do you plan on being involved in that debate at all?

 A: I don’t think there’ll be the tension in the fall.
-I think that as we continue to move forward , as we get more people vaccinated, as we continue making sure that we have the safety protocols in place across this country, we’ll be in a lot different place in September than we would be today.
+I think that as we continue to move forward, as we get more people vaccinated, as we continue making sure that we have the safety protocols in place across this country, we’ll be in a lot different place in September than we would be today.
 The virus is unpredictable.
 We don’t know.
 But that’s that’s our hope.

 Sanders brings Amazon union battle to D.C., calling warehouse worker to testify at income inequality hearing

 Q: Let’s talk about gig work.
-Companies like Uber, DoorDash, and Lyft poured millions of dollars into funding Prop.
-22 in California are now taking their campaign to exempt workers from employee protections nationwide.
 Do you believe that gig workers should be classified as employees or contractors?

 A: What I’m going to do is, on that question, I would ask you to give me that question next time we talk, because I’m being briefed on it [Thursday].